KxSystems/docs/docs/wp/transaction-cost.md

 ### Interval

 During a trading day, a common need is to analyze the market behavior over a set time interval.
-Interval use cases include comparing our execution price to the market price range during the interval, our vwap (volume-weighted average price) to the market vwap, our trading volume as a percentage of market participation.
-Kdb+ provides another tool in its arsenal to retrieve these types of data both effectively and efficiently – the `wj` or [window join](../ref/wj.md).
+Interval use cases include comparing our execution price to the market price range during the interval, our vwap (volume-weighted average price) to the market vwap, our trading volume as a percentage of market participation. kdb+ provides another tool in its arsenal to retrieve these types of data both effectively and efficiently – the `wj` or [window join](../ref/wj.md).
 It allows the user to perform an arbitrary number of functions across a time interval.

 The following example details two 5,000-share orders.
 For each, they have both been worked over five-minute periods, in five batches of 1,000 share executions.
 The difference between them is the time of day at which they traded.
 The objective is to return volatility metrics, such as market trade price range, over each order.